 Reducing the impact of our products and solutions

-We maintain high standards of product stewardship and consider the environmental impact of our products throughout their lifecycle, from design to end of life.
+We maintain high standards of product stewardship and consider the environmental impact of our products throughout their life cycles, from design to end of life.

 Improving the efficiency of raw materials use

-Our Lifecycle Assessment (LCA) approach evaluates the consumption of raw materials throughout the lifecycles of our products.
+Our life cycle assessment (LCA) approach evaluates the consumption of raw materials throughout the life cycles of our products.
 Data and results from LCA assessments inform continual improvements to achieve more efficient use of raw materials and energy at every stage of product life: raw material extraction, pre-processing, intermediate material and component manufacturing, final manufacturing and assembly, packaging, distribution and installation, use, and end-of-life reuse and recycling.
 These improvements are incorporated into our best practices for environmentally conscious product design.
 Examples of Alcatel-Lucent processes that improve the efficiency of raw materials use are:

-- Designing for standardization, which reduces parts inventories by increasing the use of “golden” catalogs and reuse of “golden” parts.
-Golden catalogs and parts are to be considered first in any new design or redesign in order to increase the commonality of such parts across the company.
-This promotes resource conservation and design simplicity.
-In 2012, golden catalogs were extended to all relevant commodities for board designs and applied to field installation materials, now cover 95% of our technology needs.
-For example, Alcatel-Lucent equipment racks are standardized to only six reference designs, resulting in a common look and feel while simplifying rack interchangeability and stocking, which saves on material and energy consumption due to reduced inventories and logistics.
+- Designing for standardization reduces parts inventories by increasing the use of “golden” catalogs and reuse of “golden” parts.
+Golden catalogs and parts are to be considered first in any new design or redesign to increase the commonality of such parts across the company — promoting resource conservation and design simplicity.
+Golden catalogs, which cover relevant commodities for everything from board designs to field installation materials, now cover 95% of our technology needs.
+For example, Alcatel-Lucent equipment racks are standardized to only six reference designs, resulting in a common look and feel that simplifies rack interchangeability and stocking, which saves on material and energy consumption due to reduced inventories and logistics.

-- Eco-efficient product designs that provide increased functionality (e.g., capacity, service, performance) per unit of electricity consumed while occupying less physical space, weighing less and using fewer types of materials.
-This has significantly reduced the amount of raw materials consumed in our products over their entire lifecycles.
-For example, the new FP3 chip in our 7750 Service Router (SR) enables faster service delivery while consuming 66% less electricity.
+- Eco-efficient product designs provide increased functionality (e.g., capacity, service, performance) per unit of electricity consumed while occupying less physical space, weighing less and using fewer types of materials.
+This has significantly reduced the amount of raw materials consumed in our products over their entire life cycles.
+For example, our FP3 network processor chipset in our 7950 XRS core router family enables faster service delivery while consuming 66% less electricity.
 Its density is also five times that of its competitors, with a design that converges multiple networks onto a single core platform able to support all network requirements — meaning fewer components and raw materials go into its increased functionality.

-- Improved materials selection guidance, supporting optimal materials selection during the design phase to deliver increased efficiency in material consumption while offsetting other material and energy flows and environmental impacts.
-For instance, selecting aluminum with a high metal recycled content over painted steel for product chassis/cabinets can significantly reduce raw materials extraction requirements and produces a lighter-weight product that will consume less energy during shipping, installation, and end-of-life product takeback and recycling.
+- Improved materials selection guidance supports optimal materials selection during the design phase to deliver increased efficiency in material consumption while offsetting other material and energy flows and environmental impacts.
+For instance, selecting aluminum with a high metal recycled content (~65%) over painted steel (~30% recycled content) for product chassis and cabinets significantly reduces raw materials extraction requirements.
+It also produces a lighter-weight product that consumes less energy during shipping, installation, and end-of-life product takeback and recycling.
 Aluminum also needs fewer materials for corrosion and finish protection.

 - Meet regulatory material restrictions in all markets we serve

-- Are proactive in going beyond legislative material restrictions where there is a sound scientific basis for doing so — including abiding by regional legislative requirements on a global level and respecting material restrictions
+- Go beyond legislative material restrictions where there is a sound scientific basis for doing so, which includes abiding by regional legislative requirements on a global level and respecting material restrictions

-- Invest in R&D both alone and through partnerships to minimize the eco-impact of materials — including research into alternatives, processes, technical feasibility and eco-impact quantification
+- Invest in research and development both independently and through partnerships to minimize the eco-impact of materials

-- Advocate the use and adoption of lower eco-impact materials with our suppliers, customers and industry at large
+- Advocate the use and adoption of lower eco-impact materials among our suppliers, customers and in the industry at large

 Product materials content